dpriskorn/WikidataTopicCurator/README.md

 * Support english plural also
 * Let users decide how many articles to get on the page (10 - 500)
 * Add check all toggle
-* Show count of rows on the page in a column